Siyabu Village Water Project – Malawi

 Above ground, the boreholes will include a standard metal pump mechanism, a cement foundation to protect the pump mechanism, a cement spillway to channel excess water, and a clothes-washing station.
 Water Charity funds will be used to pay for the skilled labor as well as for the materials that cannot be found locally, such as piping, fixtures and fittings, and concrete.
 Communities will contribute volunteer labor, materials, including bricks and sand, and about $400 in cash.

 There are 104 households, or 512 people, who will directly benefit from the project.
-Village X will gather data from nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.
+Village X will gather data from the nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.

 Returned Peace Corps Volunteer Directing Project